 While we often focus on our butts and legs, women really should spend a little time toning up those arms as well.
 With this variation of the standard dumbbell curl, you will work more muscles in your arm, including your forearm.
 This movement is performed like a regular curl, except you rotate the dumbbells so that when you curl them, they are perpendicular with the ground.

 Remember, Concentrate on the Core

-Wishing their were crunches in this workout?
+Wishing there were crunches in this workout?
 Don’t.
 Your abs should be blazing by the end–if you are concentrating on the core. make sure you squeeze your abs during every movement.
-Otherwise you’re cheating yourself out of a full body workout!
+Otherwise, you’re cheating yourself out of a full-body workout!

 Have questions about dumbbell workouts for women?
 Contact us here.

 Be the first to comment on "Guide to Dumbbell Workouts for Women at Home"